Grelot/bioinfo_singularity_recipes/README.md

 - The [OBITools package 1.0](http://metabarcoding.org/obitools) is a set of programs specifically designed for analyzing NGS data in a DNA metabarcoding context, taking into account taxonomic information.
 - [ecoPrimers 1.0.1](https://git.metabarcoding.org/obitools/ecoprimers/) is a software that finds primers from a set of sequences.
 - [ecoPCR 0.5](https://git.metabarcoding.org/obitools/ecopcr/) simulate _in silico_ PCR digestion.
+- [EMBOSS](http://www.bioinformatics.nl/emboss-explorer/) is "The European Molecular Biology Open Software Suite".
+It is a free Open Source software analysis package specially developed for the needs of the molecular biology

 ### 1.2.1 Download the Obitools container